mesfind/bioinfo-python/_episodes/01-intro.md

 ### Python on the Cluster

 Our HPC systems do not use the Anaconda install of Python.
-Additionally, the default verions of Python that is available globally is Python 2.7.
+Additionally, the default versions of Python that is available globally is Python 2.7.
 Thus, if you would like to use HPC-Class to interact with Python, you will have to load the Python 3 module after logging on to the cluster (`ssh <ISU Net ID>@hpc-class.its.iastate.edu`).

 ```
 $ module load python/3.6.5-fwk5uaj